salesiokiura/kfs-case-demo/README.md

 This case is for Demonstrating the expectations during the semester.
-# kfs-case-demo
+# kfs-case-demo-in-class
-A case to demo the project work
+A case to demos the project work